Joseph0472/BDAS/README.md

 </p>

 * The use of Python programming in data mining tasks
-* Experience of deploying a series of data analyzing scripts on the cloud (It can be useful when the data workload is high or the data source are stored and processed on the cloud)
+* Experience of deploying a series of data analyzing scripts on the cloud (it could be advantageous when the data workload is high, or the data pipeline is operated on the cloud)
 * The use of data visualization tool, Tableau